About Anesthesia

 General anesthesia

 The anesthesia team is prepared to prevent as many side effects as possible, such as temporary slowing of breathing and heart rate and lowering of blood pressure.
-If your child is under general anesthesia, she may need a breathing tube inserted into her windpipe so she can breathe properly during surgery.
+If your child is under general anesthesia, they may need a breathing tube inserted into their windpipe so they can breathe properly during surgery.
 It's important to remember that surgery stresses the body and may cause your child to become nauseous and/or vomit when she wakes up.
 These are normal side effects after surgery and anesthesia.

 Regional anesthesia